 I've checked the technical quality at 100% and reviewed the editor's note, but the decline reason is still unclear:

 There are also collection-health reasons we decline content.
-Stocksy's collection is continually evolving, and trends and desired aesthetics change over time.
+Stocksy's collection continually evolves, and trends and desired aesthetics change over time.
 What we accepted in the past may no longer reflect our current standards or needs.
-As we grow, we understand better what works well for our clients and what doesn't.
+As we grow, we better understand what works well for our clients and what doesn't.
 We also have to manage growth challenges to the collection, such as subject saturation (too much of the same thing) and collection cannibalization (a collection that recycles, repeats, and copies itself).
 In other cases, the style or approach might be outdated.
 Without innovation, formerly popular concepts can quickly age into stock cliches.

 If you feel that none of this applies to you, you are always welcome to ask for more feedback.

 Note: We don't discuss other artists' work out of respect for our community.